KarinaKuznecova/Animal-Shelter-Game/README.md

 ![05-prettier](https://user-images.githubusercontent.com/47346801/141174925-959605b8-5167-460a-aad3-1f32648a1d45.PNG)

 Currently there are 9 locations and you can walk accross them.
-You can build on all locations and save your progress to a file (ctrl+s).
+You can build on all locations and save your progress to a file (F5).
 There are no resources limit yet.
 Each location can have animals, there are 6 animal types now.

 You can grow food, but can't pick up yet :) To plant something - press P.